KaviyaVelmurugan/cryptopulse-ai/docs/BACKEND_AND_OPERATIONS.md

 - Live connector credentials and API secrets remain outside the repository.
 - Production deployment needs TLS, origin controls, request logs, metrics, backups, and security review.

-## Interview explanation

-“I separated analytical artefacts from operational state.
-A versioned pipeline regenerates reports, while SQLite tracks migrations, locks, stage progress and failures.
-The API layer is read-only and framework-independent underneath FastAPI.
-Health and freshness are separate, and overlapping jobs are prevented.
-PostgreSQL and managed scheduling are clear deployment upgrades rather than being pretended inside a local demo.”